Six Steps to Take Before You Hire a Body Shop

 1. Don’t automatically settle for your insurer’s ‘preferred’ shops or Direct Repair Program.

-These might be perfectly good shops.
-But it’s best to assume that they aren’t until you check up on them.
-After all, if they work for the insurance company (not you), who do you think they’ll try to keep happy?
+These might be perfectly good shops, but you might want to check on them.
+After all, if they work for the insurance company (not you); who do you think they’ll try to keep happy?
 Here’s more information on working with your insurance company.

 2. Make sure the shop is OEM certified for your type of vehicle.